USS Constitution: Armament

 Constitution was rated as a 44-gun frigate, but she often carried more than 50 guns at a time.
 Ships of this era had no permanent battery of guns such as those of modern Navy ships.
 The guns and cannons were designed to be completely portable and often were exchanged between ships as situations warranted.
 Each commanding officer outfitted armaments to his liking, taking into consideration factors such as the overall weight of stores, complement of personnel aboard, and planned routes to be sailed.
 Consequently, the armaments on ships changed often during their careers, and records of the changes were not generally kept.

+In a letter dated 14 November 1804, she is listed as having thirty 24-pounders, fourteen 12-pounders, and eight 32-pounder carronades, a total of 52 guns.

 During the War of 1812, Constitution's battery of guns typically consisted of 30 long 24-pounder (11 kg) cannons, with 15 on each side of the gun deck.
 Twenty-two more guns were deployed on the spar deck, 11 per side, each a short 32-pounder (15 kg) carronade.
 Four chase guns were also positioned, two each at the stern and bow.

 All of the guns aboard Constitution have been replicas since her 1927–1931 restoration.
 Most were cast in 1930, but two carronades on the spar deck were cast in 1983.
 A modern 40 mm saluting gun was hidden inside the forward long gun on each side during her 1973–1976 restoration in order to restore the capability of firing ceremonial salutes.

 Quasi-War

 President John Adams ordered all Navy ships to sea in late May 1798 to patrol for armed French ships and to free any American ship captured by them.
 Constitution was still not ready to sail and eventually had to borrow sixteen 18-pound (8.2 kg) cannons from Castle Island before finally being ready.
 She put to sea on the evening of 22 July 1798 with orders to patrol the Eastern seaboard between New Hampshire and New York.
 She was patrolling between Chesapeake Bay and Savannah, Georgia, a month later when Nicholson found his first opportunity for capturing a prize.
-They intercepted Niger off the coast of Charleston, South Carolina, on 8 September, a 24-gun ship sailing with a French crew en route from Jamaica to Philadelphia, claiming to have been under the orders of Great Britain.
+They intercepted Niger off the coast of Charleston, South Carolina, on 8 September, a 24-gun ship sailing with a French crew en route from Jamaica to Philadelphia which claimed to have been under British orders.
 Nicholson had the crewmen imprisoned, perhaps not understanding his orders correctly.
 He placed a prize crew aboard Niger and brought her into Norfolk, Virginia.